What is a Pistol Brace?

 Pistol brace Wrap Up

 Overall, pistol braces are pretty useful attachments for your firearms.
-While there has been a lot of back and forth over the last few years about what exactly a pistol brace is, if it is legal or not, and so on, right now these items are legal and can help you enhance your shooting experience.
+While there has been a lot of back and forth over the last few years about what exactly a pistol brace is, if it is legal or not, and so on, as of this writing these items are legal and can help you enhance your shooting experience.

 Check out Core Vision Training’s shop, Instagram, and other blogs!